Renting vs buying in Kathmandu: the spreadsheet most people skip

 The cultural overlay

-Most rent-vs-buy conversations in Nepal are not financial.
-They're social. आफ्नो घर त चाहिन्छ निyou must have your own house — is the headline.
-Behind it: parents who want a sign you've "settled," a marriage market that reads ownership as stability, an older generation that watched land prices triple between 2010 and 2023 and assumes that's the default.
+Most rent-vs-buy conversations in Nepal aren't financial.
+They're social. आफ्नो घर त चाहिन्छ नि — you must have your own house — is the headline.
+Behind it sit parents who want a sign you've "settled," a marriage market that reads ownership as stability, and an older generation that watched land prices triple between 2010 and 2023 and assumes that's the default.

 None of that is wrong.
 It just isn't a spreadsheet.
 Run the numbers first.
-Then weigh them against the cultural weight, eyes open, knowing what each side actually costs.
-If you decide to buy at a 5-year horizon because your in-laws would be disappointed otherwise, that's a defensible choice — but call it what it is.
-It's not a financial decision, it's a relational one, and it has a price tag of around रू 9–10 lakh per year.
+Weigh them against the cultural weight after, with eyes open and a sense of what each side actually costs.
+If you buy at a 5-year horizon because your in-laws would be disappointed otherwise, that's a defensible choice.
+Call it what it is: a relational decision, not a financial one, priced at around रू 9–10 lakh per year.

 The 5-question gut check